 Q.9 Name different layer of the ISO OSI Model.

 Ans.
-International Standard Orrganisation – Open Systems Interconnection has seven layers;
+International Standard Organisation – Open Systems Interconnection has seven layers;

 Physical Layer,Data Link Layer,Network Layer,Transport Layer,Session Layer,Presentation Layer